-This Video Of Lizzo Singing Adele's "Someone Like You" In 2011 Will Blow Your Mind
+This Throwback Video Of Lizzo Covering An Adele Song Will Blow Your Mind

 What's better than one queen singing "Someone Like You?"
 Two queens singing "Someone Like You."
 Obviously, when Adele dropped the heart-shattering ballad I thought I would never recover.
 Frankly, I'm still not sure if I have.
 It's a universal love song — a unifying tear-jerker.
 I can't see a world where I don't feel something every time I listen to it.
 Now, there's a video of Lizzo singing Adele's "Someone Like You" back in 2011 when it was first released and it's like I'm hearing it for the first time all over again.
 My heart be still.